Assessment of Student Work

 Payment can be made by Mastercard, Visa, or school charge account.
 Debit payments are accepted only at our Barrhead office.

 At times, ADLC provides information about student registration, progress, and results to qualified individuals, such as school principals, superintendents, and officials of Alberta Education.
 Individual student data is released to officials responsible for monitoring student progress.
 Acceptance of this policy is inherent in registration.

 Midterm exams and/or reviews in core courses let students gauge their understanding of course material.
 Midterm exams also give students practice managing time restrictions and exam anxiety.

 Final exams must be written before course registrations expire and must be conducted and received by qualified supervisors.
 If a student scores less than 40% on a final exam, marks for course work are not considered when the final grade is determined.

 Prior to gaining approval to write appeal exams, students must discuss the results of the original exam with their ADLC teacher.
 Requests for appeal exams must be made before registration expires and within 30 days of a student being finalized in the course.

+ADLC requires students to write all exams at their registering school.
 ADLC reserves the right to approve supervisors selected by students or to request that students write their final exams at an ADLC-approved writing centre.
 ADLC releases the print exam or access to the online exam to an approved supervisor or contact person after receiving required lessons and/or assignments from the student.

-Special arrangements may be made for students with medical and/or learning disabilities, but requests for special consideration must be made to ADLC before the scheduled exam.
-Special considerations may involve extra time, oral delivery, or use of a scribe (accommodations as defined by Alberta Education for Grade 12 Diploma Examinations).
+Special arrangements may be made for students with medical and/or learning disabilities, but requests for special consideration must be made to ADLC prior to scheduling exams.
+Special accommodations will be granted as defined by Alberta Education.